8 Unique Train Travel Routes in Southern France (Local Picks)

 - The Promenade du Soleil: A pleasant place for a stroll, with views of the bay and the colorful buildings lining the waterfront.

-When planning your trip, remember that trains run frequently, so you don’t need to stress about schedules too much.
+When planning your trip, remember that trains run frequently.
+So you don’t need to stress about schedules too much.
 You can find more information on train travel along the French Riviera if you want to plan your whole journey.

 Ready to Ride the Rails?